Are North Carolina Vital Records Open to the Public?

 How Do I Obtain Vital Records in North Carolina?

 According to the North Carolina General Statutes, public members can obtain copies of vital records after providing the basic facts.
 The requirements for accessing these records vary depending on the type of record and the document’s sensitivity.
-Generally, no document is needed to obtain an uncertified copy of a marriage, divorce, birth, and death records in North Carolina.
+Generally, no document is needed to obtain an uncertified copy of marriage, divorce, birth, and death records in North Carolina.
 However, relevant documents become mandatory if official records are also requested.
-Acceptable documents include the “legible photocopy” of a government-issued photo ID such as driver’s license, non-driver photo ID card, current passport or visa, U.S military ID, current Student ID card, and other significant proofs of identification.
-Persons without the above cards may need to provide two minor proofs, such as a temporary driver’s license or a current utility bill.
-Alternatives include; bank statement bearing the current address, pay stub bearing the current address, state-issued concealed weapon permit, and any other government-issued letter received in the last six months.
+Acceptable documents include the “legible photocopy” of a government-issued photo ID such as a driver’s license, non-driver photo ID card, current passport or visa, U.S. military ID, current Student ID card, and other significant proofs of identification.

 In North Carolina, certified copies of vital records are official records bearing a raised seal, while uncertified copies are issued on plain white paper.
 Typically, certified copies of marriage, divorce, birth, and death records are used for official and legal purposes, while uncertified copies are tagged “uncertified” and thus reserved for informational and research purposes.
 Furthermore, unless otherwise specified, vital records are issued as abstract copies.
 These abstracts are a summarized and simplified form of the original document.
 This means that vital records in the state of North Carolina exist as certified abstracts, uncertified abstracts, and certified original copies.